arph226/BAE305-SP25-Lab8/README.md

 }

 ```
 <p align="left"><em> Program 1: The above program is for controlling a robot via Bluetooth using an Arduino and the MIT AI2 Companion App.
 Using buttons on an app created in the MIT program, the robot can move forward, backward, left, right, and at different speeds.
-Additionally, the robot is equipped with an ultrasonic sensor for obstacle detection Since we did not have an Android, we had to use Dr. Jarros phone, and were not able to complete the full project.   </em></p>
+Additionally, the robot is equipped with an ultrasonic sensor for obstacle detection.
+Since we did not have an Android, we had to use Dr. Jarros's phone and were not able to complete the full project.   </em></p>

 ![Screenshot 2025-03-31 182353](https://github.com/user-attachments/assets/59a6706f-3cf7-4d69-bb3e-41e1da2baeb8)